blegloannec/CodeProblems/ProjectEuler/README.md

 ![PE Profile](https://projecteuler.net/profile/NiakTheWizard.png)

 **Obvious disclaimer:** Cheating is pointless and spoils the fun of problem solving, etc...
-That said, those codes sometimes contain comments (usually in French though) describing the approach.

-**Language:** Generally Python 2 with the fast interpreter `pypy`.
+**Language:** Generally Python 2/3 with the fast interpreter `pypy`.
 Sometimes C++.
-Only occasionally (for various reasons) OCaml, Python 3, Prolog, Julia, Lua and some help from Sage...
+Only occasionally (for various reasons) OCaml, Prolog, Julia, Lua and some help from Sage...

 Almost all of these codes are below the *one-minute rule* (usually by far), though they are not necessarily optimal or optimized (they are sometimes just good enough considering the input size).